dfrappart/dfrappart.github.io/_posts/2025-08-20-Considerations_for_Shared_Gateway_API.markdown

 ```

-And this time, the status shows us that the gateway accepted the Httproute.
+And this time, the status shows us that the gateway accepted the `HTTPRoute`.

 ```bash